Alzheimer’s disease is a physical, progressive disease of the brain, with a subtle onset of symptoms.

 The symptoms can sometimes be attributed to normal ageing and therefore be easily dismissed or overlooked.

-The following symptoms are not always a normal part of the aging process, and it’s important to be aware of them in order to take action, seek further explanation and get connected to support.
+The following symptoms are not always a normal part of the ageing process, and it’s important to be aware of them.
+Take action, seek further explanation and get connected to support.

 Forgetting things more often and not remembering them later; for example, forgetting the car is parked at the mall and taking the bus home.
 Normal age-related change: Forgetting the name of a person momentarily or forgetting an appointment and recalling it later.

 Having trouble with simple tasks such as making a cup of coffee or a sandwich; remembering the rules of a favourite game.
-Normal age-related change: Needing occasional help with the settings of the television or another appliance.
+Normal age-related change: Needing occasional help with the settings on the T.V., computer or another device.

 Struggling with vocabulary, frequently experiencing trouble finding the right word or calling things by the wrong name.
 Normal age-related change: Having difficulty finding the right word from time to time.

 Becoming lost in a familiar neighbourhood or not knowing how you arrived at a particular place; difficulty with finding your way home.
 Normal age-related change: Momentarily forgetting the day of the week or the reason you went into a room.

 Unusual changes in judgment or decision making, such as wearing a heavy sweater on a hot day or being unable to make decisions that used to be simple.
 Normal age-related change: Making poor decisions occasionally, such as putting off a doctor’s visit despite being sick.

 6. Problems with abstract thinking

 Having difficulty with numbers, like finding the right coins for the bus, being unable to read a non-digital clock, or not knowing what the numbers mean on a cheque.
 Normal age-related change: Having occasional difficulty doing simple calculations.